 |Further details indoors|

 The apartment has a flatscreen 37" Smart Internet TV, FREE high speed WiFi, XBox 360 with 2 wireless controllers, DVD player with USB divx playback via USB for guest use.
-The master bedroom has cable TV with a DVD player too.
+The master bedroom has recently installed triple glazing, cable TV with a DVD player too.
 All bedrooms have blackout blinds.

 There is an iron and ironing board, along with a hair-dryer and straighteners for guest use.
-There are several fans available too as well as electric oil heaters for cooler winter evenings.
 We also have weighing scales to check the weight of suitcases before boarding for Easyjet's / Ryanair's 15kg limit suitcase allowance.

 The apartment has a cot and cot bedding and a few toys available for no extra supplement.
 Two of the single beds have bed guards so are suitable for toddlers.